pryv/dev-site/README.md

 - **Take the diversity of third-party apps dev stacks into account**: Don't assume everyone is using Javascript; Pryv apps can be written with any dev stack.

-## Development
+## Building

 Prerequisite: the source API server working copy must be under `../api-server`.

 - `make setup` sets up the environment; relies on [nvm](https://github.com/creationix/nvm)
-- `make server` runs a small server serving the generated website during development development
+- `make server` runs a small server serving the generated website during development
 - `make compile` generates the website from the source into the `build` folder
 - `make publish` compiles the website (see `compile` target above) and publishes it to the repo's `gh-pages` branch